Alex-Muir/CLI-Mate/README.md

 CLI-Mate uses an OpenWeather API to fetch weather data.
 A key can be generated by simply signing up at (https://home.openweathermap.org/users/sign_up).
 It is free and automatically gives you an API key for current weather and 5 day forecasts.
-Once the account is created a key should be emailed to you, and can alo be found under the 'API Keys' tab in your profile at openweathermap.org
+Once the account is created a key should be emailed to you, and can also be found under the 'API Keys' tab in your profile at openweathermap.org